munificent/craftinginterpreters/book/optimization.md

 If I still lived in New Orleans, I'd call this chapter a *lagniappe* -- a little something extra given for free to a customer.
-You've got a whole book and a complete virtual machine already, but I wanted you to have fun tweaking clox to squeeze more performance out it.

-In this chapter, we'll apply two very different optimizations to our virtual machine.
-We'll make clox much faster.
+You've got a whole book and a complete virtual machine already, but I want you to have some more fun hacking on clox -- this time purely for performance.
+We'll apply two very different optimizations to our virtual machine.
 In the process, you'll get a feel for measuring and improving the performance of a language implementation or any program, really.

 ## Measuring Performance

-*Optimization* means taking a working application and improving its performance along any number of axes.
+**Optimization** means taking a working application and improving its performance along any number of axes.
 In contrast with other programming, it doesn't aim to change *what* the program does, instead, it reduces the number of resources it takes to do so.
-We tend to assume optimization is for runtime speed.
-That does tend to be the main axis we optimize on, but it's often important to reduce memory usage, startup time, persistent storage size, or network bandwidth.
+We usually assume optimization is for runtime speed.
+That tends to be the main metric we optimize, but it's often important to reduce memory usage, startup time, persistent storage size, or network bandwidth.
 All physical resources have some cost -- even if the cost is mostly in wasted human time -- so optimization work often pays off.

-There was a time in the early days of computer technology that a skilled programmer could hold the entire hardware architecture and compiler pipeline in their head and understand a program's performance just by thinking real hard.
-Those days are long gone, separated from the present by microcode, cache lines, branch prediction, deep compiler pipelines, and sprawling instruction sets.
+There was a time in the early days of computing that a skilled programmer could hold the entire hardware architecture and compiler pipeline in their head and understand a program's performance just by thinking real hard.
+Those days are long gone, separated from the present by microcode, cache lines, branch prediction, deep compiler pipelines, and mammoth instruction sets.
 We like to pretend C is a "low level" language, but the stack of technology between `printf("Hello, world!");` and a greeting appearing on screen is now miles tall.

 Optimization today is an empirical science.
 Our program is a border collie